ntsakonas/ntsakonas.github.io/_posts/2020-11-22-Monster-hunting-like-in-1985.md

 The reason I am doing this is because the book has a few challenges for the reader in the form of suggested modifications, which were unknown to me when I found the listing of the ported game listing in a home computer magazine.
-That has quickly triggered a few ideas I would like to try, definitely _not_ the same I would have tried back then _if_ I had seen the cahllenges.
+That has quickly triggered a few ideas I would like to try, definitely _not_ the same I would have tried back then _if_ I had seen the challenges.

 As a tribute to the era and the machine, I will keep it "BASIC" and not write fancy code, just like in 1979!